aaaa

 In certain cases, orthodontic treatment may be the best solution for replacing a missing tooth.
 If there is no longer adequate space for a dental prosthesis, it may be more practical to close the gap by shifting the surrounding teeth.

-Orthodontic techniques allow us to “replace” the missing tooth relatively easily.
-This method has several advantages—for example, no foreign material is introduced into the body, as the replacement is done using the patient’s own teeth.
-Often, microimplants are used to assist in this type of tooth movement.
-These orthodontic implants do not integrate into the bone permanently.
-They help prevent unwanted movement of other teeth, which shortens treatment time.
-Once they’re no longer needed, they can be removed easily.
+With orthodontic methods, we can “replace” a missing tooth relatively easily.
+This approach has several advantages.
+For example, no foreign material is introduced into the body—we use the patient’s own teeth to fill the gap.
+Often, so-called mini-implants are needed for this type of tooth movement.
+These orthodontic mini-implants do not fuse with the bone.
+They help prevent unwanted movement of other teeth, which can shorten treatment time.
+The great thing is that once they are no longer needed, they can be simply removed.

 Paying in installments